-§ 2-450.
+§ 2-453.
 Mediation Clinic (7348).

-- (a) Mediation Clinic is an elective offering for three semester hours of credit. - (b) The offering satisfies the Professional Skills requirement. - (c) In this offering, each student shall receive a grade of either "P" or "1.00" or "0.00." - (d) The instructor of the offering shall have the discretion not to give a final examination. - (e) In publications, the description of the offering shall be approximately as follows:
+- (a) Mediation Clinic is an elective offering for three semester hours of credit. - (b) The offering satisfies the Experiential Learning Requirement as set forth in § 2-601. - (c) Successful receiving of credit in Dispute Resolution Processes is a prerequisite for this clinic. - (d) In this offering, each student shall receive a grade of either "P" or "1.00" or "0.00." - (e) The instructor of the offering shall have the discretion not to give a final examination. - (f) A student may not take more than one clinic in the same semester effective Fall 2017. - (g) In publications, the description of the offering shall be approximately as follows:

 This is a clinical offering that contains a classroom component as well as "hands on" mediation experiences under the supervision of a faculty member.
-Students mediate disputes at the Montgomery County District Court and report their experiences during the classroom sessions.
+Students co-mediate disputes in District Court in Montgomery, Autauga, and surrounding counties and engage in analytical debrief sessions post-mediation.
 The goal of the course is to allow the students to hone their skills as mediators in courtroom settings as well as in the classroom.